bumtop2010/Remind_Rx/README.md

 # Remind_Rx
-This app is designed to remind patients to take their medications and other treatments (e.g. breathing treatment in asthma and COPD patients)
+This app is designed to remind patients to take their medications and other treatments (e.g. breathing treatment in asthma and COPD patients).
+It will also contain a feature that notifies patients when they are low on their prescription.

 # Installation